-Whether you are just getting started or trying to find your groove, the guitar you choose must be a perfect fit.
-This starts with discovering which hand you should strum with and which one will fret the notes.
+Whether you are just getting started or trying to find your groove, the guitar you choose must be the perfect fit.
+This starts with discovering the hand you should strum with and which one will fret the notes.

-This is different for everyone and it really doesn’t matter which you write with.
-There are many people who write with their right and play left handed guitar.
-There are people who write with their left and use the opposite hand.
-Then there are some who can do both!
-Some people play right handed while using their left leg!
+This is different for everyone, and it really doesn’t matter which you write with.
+There are many people who use the opposite hand to play guitar.
+Then there are some who can use both!

 This is different for everyone and can only be discovered when you are able to sit down with a few guitars and find what feels best for you.

-But that doesn’t mean that it is the best fit for everyone, and if you’re here reading this article, then you have probably found that left handed may be your groove.
+But that doesn’t mean that it is the best fit for everyone.
+If you’re here reading this article, then you have probably found that left-handed guitar may be your groove.

 When you are trying to discover which orientation to play, one quick way to decide is to strum the guitar.

-First begin with your right hand and then flip the instrument over and strum with your left.
-If you have access to both a right and a left handed guitar try each one.
+First begin with your right-hand and then flip the instrument over and strum with your left.
+If you have access to both guitar types, try each one.